Where Visual Speech Meets Language: VSP-LLM Framework for Efficient and Context-Aware Visual Speech Processing: Experiment

 Table \ref{table:2} presents the comparison results of VST performance.
 We construct two baseline models for comparison.
 The first, AV-HuBERT, is trained similarly to our approach, utilizing both VSR and VST datasets.
 The second model is a cascaded system that incorporates a pre-trained AV-HuBERT for VSR with a neural machine translation model \cite{fan2021beyond}.
-Through this comparison, our proposed unified model demonstrates superior VST performance across four English-to-X translation tasks, achieving BLEU scores of 29.4, 33.0, 33.7, and 33.8 for English to Italian, French, Portuguese, and Spanish, respectively.
-Moreover, it is worth noting that the proposed method achieves a 23.5 BLEU score on average with only 15 hours of labeled data, outperforming the audio-visual speech translation model \cite{anwar2023muavic} trained with 433 hours of labeled data.
+Through this comparison, our proposed VSP-LLM demonstrates superior VST performance across four English-to-X translation tasks, achieving BLEU scores of 17.9, 22.3, 18.7, and 22.7 for English to Italian, French, Portuguese, and Spanish, respectively.
+The VSP-LLM(FT) shows a better performance 19.4 BLUE score on translation from English to Portuguese and comparable performances in other languages.
+Moreover, it is worth noting that the proposed method achieves an 18.2 BLEU score on average with only 30 hours of labeled data, outperforming the bilingual speech translation model \cite{anwar2023muavic} trained with 433 hours of labeled data.